Wah Mei Electric (華美電器行) – Leading Distributor of Electronics from the 1920s to 1960s and related firms

 S.K.
 Chan (陳肇根) and Winning Commercial Co Ltd (永勝商行)

 S.K.
 Chan and his colleague Chan Po-tim (陳浦添) returning from their trip on behalf of Wah Mei to Japan to visit electronic manufacturers in 1959.
 Chan Kwan-chak was in the group as well (WKYP, 1959-6-13)

 S.K.
-Chan was the manager of Wah Mei in the 1950s before starting Winning Commercial in 1960 (although the firm incorporated in 1962) to distribute Japanese electrical appliances, shortly after his trip to Japan on behalf of Wah Mei as shown above.
+Chan was the manager of Wah Mei in the 1950s before starting Winning Commercial in 1962 to distribute Japanese electrical appliances.
+Chan Ching-to’s son Chan Kwan-hau was one of the firm’s directors at launch and Chan Ching-to also attended the firm’s opening ceremony in March 1962.
 The firm is best known for being the sole agent in HK and China for products such as electronic stew pots, slow cookers, ovens etc manufactured by Imanishi Kinzo Kogyo K.K. of Osaka, Japan under the Imarflex brand (伊瑪牌) since 1960.

 Thanks to aggressive marketing and convenience, Imarflex became very popular in HK and Southeast Asia in the 1970s.
 In addition to Imarflex, Winning Commercial also distributed products made by other electrical product manufacturers such as BS, Luxo and Thomas.

 S.K.
 Chan delivering a speech in front of the president of Imarflex and his wife in 1974 at a lucky draw event promoting its products (KSEN, 1974-10-1)

 Leo Lee Tung-hai (李東海, 1921-2010) and Tung Tai Trading (東泰貿易)